-- Laws regulating the media must reflect not only gender equality principles, but also provide standards for the portrayal of cases concerning gender-based violence against women, and especially cases of violence against Roma women. - Bodies to monitor traditional and online media and to report cases of negative portrayals of Roma women should be established. - The State needs to ensure that media and the private sector are aware of the Council of Europe Guidelines and Recommendations concerning violence prevention and gender equality including the Istanbul Convention; and that the media promotes them sufficiently. - Equality bodies should provide expert support and targeted training to journalists and media professionals to increase their understanding of domestic and gender-based violence, of the international standards and mechanisms to prevent and address them, and of human rights principles.
-Particular focus needs to be placed on issues concerning cases of violence against Roma women and the concept of intersectionality, including the multiple discrimination faced by Roma women and girls.
+- Laws regulating the media must reflect not only gender equality principles, but also provide standards for the portrayal of cases concerning gender-based violence against women, and especially cases of violence against Roma women. - Bodies to monitor traditional and online media and to report cases of negative portrayals of Roma women should be established. - The State needs to ensure that media and the private sector are aware of the Council of Europe Guidelines and Recommendations concerning violence prevention and gender equality including the Istanbul Convention; and that the media promotes them sufficiently. - Equality bodies should provide expert support and targeted training to journalists and media professionals to increase their understanding of domestic and gender-based violence, of the international standards and mechanisms to prevent and address those, and of human rights principles.
+Particular focus needs to be placed on issues concerning cases of violence against Roma women, including on the problems of multiple discrimination and intersectionality.